 Another differentiating aspect of a DEXA scan is its ability to assess bone mineral content.
 Since DXA technology uses X-ray beams to measure body composition, it’s easy to see how this could be an important inclusion in DEXA scan results.
 The Total Body: Bone Density report provides a general image of the skeleton, as well as two colorful graphs that indicate where among the range of T-scores your bone density measurement lies compared to NHANES data.
 The important ranges to note in these graphs are the blue sections (between -1 and +1) which give an estimate of a healthy range of bone density.
 If your measurement lies far below this zone, it may indicate a higher risk for osteoporosis.

-Total Body Analysis & Visceral Adipose Tissue
+Total Body Analysis & Visceral Adipose Tissue (VAT)

 The last pieces of information produced from a full DEXA report is a comprehensive breakdown of body fat, lean tissue, and bone density of each region of the body, displayed in percentages and mass in pounds, and an estimate of visceral adipose (fat) tissue.
 The first table on this page essentially serves as a numeric overview of the previous sections of information for quick reference.
 The second table on this page provides an estimate of visceral adipose tissue, which is the fat surrounding the internal organs of the body, which if high, can signify a higher risk of certain conditions, such as cardiovascular disease, diabetes, and obesity.
 It’s particularly important for this number to remain lower than 1.0 lbs in mass.
 Lifestyle modification (eating nutrition, whole foods, and exercising regularly) can help to lower this measurement.

 Fully understanding DEXA scan results is important as you continue to gauge progress towards your goals.
-If you still have questions or would like to schedule an appointment with one of our experts, contact a Composition ID team near you!

-Learn more about DEXA technology here.
+Learn even more about DEXA technology here.